-If the plan commission town board approves a change in topography, the approval runs with the land and is binding on all subsequent property owners.
+If the town board approves a change in topography, the approval runs with the land and is binding on all subsequent property owners.

-The plan commissiontown board may revoke or modify an approval issued pursuant to this division if it is determined that information in the application or otherwise provided by the applicant or the applicant's agent was incomplete, false, misleading, or inaccurate and such information would have altered its decision to approve the application or the conditions of approval where which were or were not imposed.
+The town board may revoke or modify an approval issued pursuant to this division if it is determined that information in the application or otherwise provided by the applicant or the applicant's agent was incomplete, false, misleading, or inaccurate and such information would have altered its decision to approve the application or the conditions of approval which were or were not imposed.